DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

-As can be seen in Figure 2, a quick search for ‘Can machines think?’, typed in a sloppy everyday way, not caring about upper and lower cases and exclamation marks, in Denmark and the U.K., produces slightly similar, but still different autocomplete terms.
+As can be seen in Figure 2, a quick search for ‘Can machines think?’, typed in a sloppy everyday way, not caring about upper and lower cases and question marks, in Denmark and the U.K., produces slightly similar, but still different autocomplete terms.
 Yet, in Figure 3 we notice it is not only that the autocompleted terms differ across countries, but also across time.
 That is to say, the same search terms